Like many children, I was

-So in preparation for the big day, my dad would take me to his company’s doctor who used to run tests to make sure it was safe enough for the camp to let me in!
+So in preparation for the big day, my dad would take me to his company’s doctor who used to run multiple tests to make sure it was safe enough for the camp to let me in!
 Four times, four different camps, one story…

 The big day is here, my sister and I would be up early enough to beat the sunrise, my mum would have prepared our luggage, which would consist of ancient bags containing our worst clothing, so that it would not get stolen.
 My mum always made sure however that a tooth brush was included, for in summer camp you had to have a toothbrush.
 My dad would accompany me and my sister who was two years my senior and was a feisty fighter, so no worries about getting bullied, I who had always looked younger because of my small stature, was an easy prey for kids at school and I expected it would be the same in summer camp which had at least 300 kids (i.e.my child mind estimation).

-When it was my first time, I could not be happier; but, when my dad dropped us at the bus station and I saw all the other kids, I could feel my heart pounding off my chest, fear took over the excitement disappeared.
+When it was my first time, I could not be happier; but, when dad dropped us at the bus station and I saw all the other kids, I could feel my heart pounding off my chest, fear took over, and the excitement disappeared.
 Kids I did not know; they did not look friendly, and they were all older and bigger than me was a sight that made me tremble, there was no going back though; dad had already paid the fees.
 When it was time to leave, dad would kiss us on the cheeks and wish us a happy holiday and then go to work.

 The coach rented by my dad’s company was always old; it had a horrible smell like old motor vehicles did in those days.
 You would be lucky to find a new taxi or a bus in Algeria in the eighties.
 We used to be round 30 (always a child’s estimate), accompanied by a few adults whom we would later call moniteur for male and monitrice for female.
 The journey was never dull; as soon as the bus starts moving, singing would start and the moniteur who would have a derbouka would make the atmosphere very jovial.
-Two or three hours later, the bus stopped, we reached our destination (a coastal town in Algeria).
-This is the condition for any summer camp; it has to be in a coastal town, and a few hundred meters away from the beach.
+Two or three hours later, we would reach our destination (a coastal town in Algeria).
+This is the condition for any summer camp; it had to be in a coastal town, and a few hundred meters away from the beach.

-My first day in the camp was full of confusion, all these people from different corners of the country, speaking dialects that sounded foreign to me, some of them looked very different to us, they were black, it was the first time I had met someone Algerian who looked so different to us, I later learnt that they were from Tougourt a town in the south East of the country.
+My first day in the camp was full of confusion, all these people from different corners of the country, speaking dialects that sounded foreign to me.
+Some of them looked very different to us, they were black; it was the first time I met someone Algerian who looked so different to us, I later learnt that they were from Tougourt a town in the south East of the country.
 After having lunch, it was time to divide us into groups of 11 just like a football squad; sometimes it was 12, if there were left-overs.
 The aim was to put people from different towns in one group, a way of getting people to know one other.
 Girls were put in separate groups to boys, which was great relief because as a child, I never liked boys just like any female.
 By the end of the distribution!
 I realized that would be sharing a tent with another 21 girls, we were two groups per tent.
 The tents were big enough for 24 beds, including those of the monitrices.
 Being with twenty one girls whom I had never met in my life was enough to bring tears pouring down ; I started to cry and demanded that my sister would be in the same tent as me.
-One moniteur could not stand it, and he decided to go hunting for my sister ,tent by tent, in that rather big camp.
+One moniteur could not stand it, and he decided to go hunting for my sister, tent by tent, in that rather big camp.
 The search had nearly ended when we headed back to my tent and we realized that there was a tent about 50 cm away from mine, my sister was there and they decided to put her in the same tent as me.

 The beds were older than time itself, made of metal boards.
 The mattresses had stains everywhere, and smelled horrible, but the sheets were thankfully clean.
 The routine starts the second day and it was the day all the kids suddenly realize that mum and dad are not there and it is custom that we all decide to cry our eyes out and then be comforted by either seniors who enjoyed being there or moniteurs who did make life enjoyable and were all comedians.